acquitelol/elle/README.md

 }
 ```

-Please keep in mind that you also have access to the `break` and `continue` keywords while inside of a loop, which break exeuction early or continue to the next iteration respectively.
+Please keep in mind that you also have access to the `break` and `continue` keywords while inside of a loop, which break execution early or continue to the next iteration respectively.

 <hr />